Somatropin, Mammalian Derived (soe-ma-TROE-pin, mam-MAY-lee-un dee-RIVED)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have diabetes, psoriasis, or thyroid problems, or if you have had recent heart surgery or stomach surgery.
-Tell your doctor if you have a family history of diabetes.
+- Make sure your doctor knows if you are pregnant or breastfeeding.
+Tell your doctor if you have kidney disease, fluid retention (body swelling), pancreas problems, pituitary problems, psoriasis, or thyroid problems or if you have had recent heart or stomach surgery.
+Tell your doctor if you have a history of cancer or scoliosis.

-Saizen® and Zorbtive? are usually mixed with Bacteriostatic Water for Injection.
+- Nutropin®, Nutropin AQ®, Saizen®, and Zorbtive® are usually mixed with Bacteriostatic Water for Injection.
 You should not use Bacteriostatic Water for Injection if you have had an allergic reaction to benzyl alcohol.
 Ask your pharmacist about other ways you can mix this medicine.

-Zorbtive? is one part of a therapy used to treat Short Bowel Syndrome.
+- Zorbtive® is part of the treatment used to treat short bowel syndrome.
 Carefully follow your doctor's instructions about any special diet.
-Take all other medicines or supplements your doctor has prescribed as part of your combination treatment.
+Take all other medicine or supplements your doctor has prescribed as part of your combination treatment.